Department Chair: Fredric Govedich

 - other biology-related careers

-- Provide service courses for general education purposes that adequately prepare students for acceptance to and success in other academic programs.
+- Provide service courses for general education purposes and that adequately prepare students for acceptance to and success in other academic programs.

 - Establish short-term and long-term goals defining the future direction of the department and establish specific policies to describe departmental governance.

 - Develop departmental criteria to define excellence in teaching, exceptional service and outstanding scholarly activities and establish support mechanisms to encourage and reward those efforts.

 - Periodically review and modify curriculum to ensure that we are meeting our students’ needs while remaining current within our discipline and the evolving goals of SUU.

 Must satisfy university requirements and will successfully complete all necessary coursework including General Education Core Courses, University requirements, and other courses as outlined within the chosen degree.
 Students must also earn sufficient additional credit hours from the department’s offerings to total 40 credit hours; a minimum of 20 must be upper division department offerings; additional upper division university offerings to total 40 upper division credit hours.